§ Trust Spanning Protocol (TSP) Specification

 relationship should be pre-existing, and Q

-should consider this as an error.
+should consider this an error.
 Otherwise, Q

-forwards the message to endpoint B
+forwards this message to endpoint B

 using the following direct message: